miriamamiri/miriamamiri.github.io/_pages/research.md

 ## Applied Microeconomics

 ### Urban Renovation and Neighborhood Coordination: A Regression Discontinuity Study of Large-Scale Inner-City Renovation Project of Tehran, Iran
-### Social Projects and Neighborhood Response in Housing Market in British Columbia (with Fernando Aragon)

 ## Machine Learning
 ### Reinforcement Learning, Dynamic Pricing and Advertisement Strategy in Presence of Network Effects (with Ehsan Ardjmand, Ali Tavasoli, Heman Shakeri)